How to Start a Compost Pile

 Talking about counter-productive.
 I ended up throwing the compost tumbler away.
 Hindsight, I should have converted it into a worm bin, but I didn’t.

-Yes, some municipalities require a closed container compost receptacle if you are in an urban area, but you are better off doing a DIY Compost Bin or purchasing one that stands on its own and has plenty of air spaces on the sides, and open in the bottom.
+Yes, some municipalities require a closed container compost receptacle if you are in an urban area.
+However, you are better off purchasing one that stands on its own, has a cover, and has plenty of air spaces on the sides, and open in the bottom.